kevcodez/kevcodez-blog/docs/posts/2019-08-10-fluent-bit-docker-logging-driver-elasticsearch/README.md

 Regarding ecosystem, Fluentd is a lot more mature and adpoted.
 However, Fluent Bit takes about 1/10 of the resources and does offer plugins for standard tooling.

-For simple cases that involve standard tooling (like Elasticsearch) and don't focus on aggregation and rather on processing and forwarding, I'd recommend using Fluentbit.
+For simple cases that involve standard tooling (like Elasticsearch) and not focus on aggregation and rather processing and forwarding, I'd recommend using Fluent Bit.

 ## Getting started with Fluent Bit